 Not all sexual assaults justify the use of deadly force.
-Much of the law on justified self-defense in North Carolina was written before the Legislature redefined sexual offenses in this state.
-Basically, there are two categories of sexual offenses: 1) "rape", and 2) "sexual assaults".
-Therefore, if it is not rape it, is sexual assault.
+Much of the law on justified self defense in North Carolina was written before the legislature redefined sexual offenses in this State.
+Basically, there are two categories of sexual offenses: 1) "rape", and 2) "sexual assaults."
+Therefore, if it is not rape it is sexual assault.
 Many sexual assault offenses do not meet the standard for inclusion in the justified self-defense formula.
 ONLY sexual assaults that have a risk of death or great bodily harm should be included.

 - e.
-There are also instances where moral judgment dictates that an officer holds his fire even though the use of deadly force is legally justified. - f.
+There are also instances where moral judgment dictates that a guard or licensee hold his or her fire even though the use of deadly force is legally justified. - f.
 In essence, the decision of when to shoot depends on a multitude of facts, i.e., the threat, available cover, and bystanders.
 There is no absolute formula that can be applied.